Jay-Karia/shard-chess/README.md

-# shard-chess
+# 🔱 Shard Chess
-🔱 A chess game with new pieces and built-in variants.
+A chess game with new pieces and built-in variants.